American Flag Beaded Pin

 Each pin will take 9 safety pins and you can use either all gold or silver.
 Make four of the pins with 5 blue beads on first then add one white then red then white then red then the last bead will be white.
 Close each finished pin and slightly crimp the head of the pin to prevent the pin from opening.

 Make the next four safety pins starting with a red bead then white alternating until you have ten beads the last one should be white.
 Close each one of those pins and crimp.
 The last part will take an adult to help you because the 8 safety pins will have to go on the backside on the 9th pin.
 In order to do this you will have to take the needle nose pliers and slightly pull apart the bottom end of the 9th safety pin – only far enough to slide each of the beaded pins around the loop to the other side.
 The beaded pins will hang from the bottom loop of the pin.
 You will start with the red and white beaded pins first.
 One at a time slide to the other side of the pin.
-Make sure that the beads face out instead of inside of the pin.
+Make sure that the beads face out instead of the inside of the pin.
 If you slide the beaded pins facing out they should end up facing out.
 Then slide the remaining blue with red and white pins on and then crimp the holding pin back into place.
 You can now proudly wear your United States of America Pin.
 May God Bless America!!

 Find some large boxes to play in.
 You can either use those leftover large present boxes or acquire a few large boxes from a nearby store.
 Have the kids figure out how they want their fort to look with passageways to the other boxes.
 What type of windows?
-Windows that open up, open down or open out.
+Windows that open up, open down, or open out.
 Have someone that is knowledgeable with scissors cut out openings, use caution when doing so.
 Use duct tape or shipping tape to keep the boxes together.
 Kids can decorate their fort with markers and other ways.
-Discuss with kids different types of forts that were built in America, Canada and other countries.
+Discuss with kids different types of forts that were built in America, Canada, and other countries.
 Have them do some research on the Internet as to these types of forts.
 For younger children have them think about different types of habitats that animals use for protection.
 Whenever your children try a new activity or game, this is your greatest opportunity to tie it into a learning experience.
 Games can always be a learning process for kids and adults; you’ll learn many things in the process. – R. Scheel, Fun-Attic Inc.

 Comic Strip Creator

 Have kids go through magazines and newspapers looking for interesting things to cut out.
 Instruct them to have a theme or story in mind for this project.
-Once they have cut and laid out there piece in order of their story, have them glue them on plain paper in a line or several lines.
-Make sure they leave room for the caption and story line.
+Once they have cut and laid out their piece in the order of their story, have them glue them on plain paper in a line or several lines.
+Make sure they leave room for the caption and storyline.
 If they have a great story that goes on and on, encourage them to use several pieces of paper.
 After they have glued pieces in order, have them work on writing the story out based on the pictures above.
 This exercise will help some children learn to frame their thoughts.

 Defrost bread dough in a large greased bowl with a towel over it to prevent from drying out; this takes up to 2-4 hours so plan this activity out ahead of time.
 Once the dough has risen, punch down and separate into large chunks for each child.
 Provide a lightly floured work area for them and aprons if they tend to be messy.
-Have them make something out of the dough like animals, plants, cartoon characters or objects that interest them.
+Have them make something out of the dough like animals, plants, cartoon characters, or objects that interest them.
 Place the shaped artwork on a greased cookie sheet and have them paint with desired food coloring mixed with a little bit of water.
 Let the finished artwork rise for about 1-2 hours and then bake for about 20-30 minutes at about 350 degrees.
-For the holiday season even the parents can do unique bread designs like a braided loaf or braided wreath.
-You’ll be surprised how creative you really can be, if you would only try.
+For the holiday season, even the parents can do unique bread designs like a braided loaf or braided wreath.
+You’ll be surprised how creative you really can be if you would only try.

 Eat Under the Table